rwxrob/boost/days.md

 Deal with Data, In a Structured Way
   Understand the Need for Structured Data
-  Delimited Data (Space, Tab, Bar, CSV, Properties) Universal JSON, YAML, JSON-Schema
+  Delimited Data (WS, Tab, Bar, Paths, CSV)
+  Universal JSON, YAML, and JSON-Schema Data
-  INI and TOML (I Made the Logo, BTW)
+  Pattern Matching (Globbing, Globstar)
-  Globbing Regular Expressions (BRE, PCRE)
+  Match and Parse with Regular Expressions
-  Structured Query Language (SQL)
-  ABNF, EBNF, PEG, and PEGN Specification Languages

-*Now* We Can Configure and Customize
+Terminal Customization Overview (It Never Ends)

+Customize Interactive Bash Shell
+  Set Bash Options, Variables, and History Settings Colorize Pager and Directories
-  Customize Interactive Bash Shell and Prompt
+  Customize Bash Shell Prompt
-    Add `set -o vi` to `.bashrc`
+  Use Aliases Properly
+  Know When to Export a Bash Function
+  Understand Bash Tab Completion
+  Source Shell Dependencies Safely and Efficiently Managing Bash Shell Paths (`PATH`, `CDPATH`)
+  Start Your Own Scripts Collection

 Customize Vi and Vim
-    Extend Vim With the Shell, Not Plugins (At First) Extend Vim with `Plug` for Syntax and Specifics Start Your Own Scripts Collection
+  The UNIX Way: Vi/m is Just an Extension of Your Shell Proven Designs for Portable Vi/Vim Customization Focus on Vi/m Filter Scripts
+  Start a Snippets Collection
+  Use Real Resources Instead of "Intellisense"
+  To Complete or Not to Complete, Tab is the Question Use Plugins Judiciously and Automatically
+  Overview of Vimscript (Preferred for Customization) Integrate Shell Into Vim Configuration
+  Know Specifically Why NeoVim is So Bad

 Know How Networks Work and Use Remote Resources Understand How the Internet Works